BalsamCHIHI/Face_Detection_OpenCV_Cpp/README.md

 let me know if you experience issues trying to compile and run this projet on different environments and you need help.

 you could import the project directly after extracting the .ZIP file the RUN it

+or

+setup steps from scratch :
+1- install Visual Studio 2017 using Visual Studio Installer and choose the option that makes it ready for C++ developement 2- install OpenCV 3.4.5 at c:\opencv
+3- launch Visual Studio 2017 and choose New Project/Solution, under Visual C++, select Windows Console Application 4- configure your just created project to be ready to use previusly installed OpenCV libraries :
+    a- set your buid config to Debug and Platform to x64 from toolbar b- edit your project properties to : i- general => target platform version = "10" ii- c/c++ => general => additionnal include directories = "C:\opencv\build\include" iii- linker => general => additionnal library directories = "C:\opencv\build\x64\vc15\lib" iv- linker => input => additionnal dependecies = "opencv_world345d.lib"
+5- copy "haarcascade_frontalface_alt.xml" to project directory where your "<project_name>.cpp" resides 6- copy and paste "Face_Detection_OpenCV_Cpp.cpp" source code content to your "<project_name>.cpp" 7- save all changes, Build your Solution and Start Debugging.